crownstone/crownstone-lib-nodejs-cloud/docs/CLOUD_API.md

 <details>
 <summary><i>async</i> crownstones() : Promise&lt;cloud_Stone[]></summary>

-> You use this method to download the data of your different locations.
-Use this to get the location id you need to get a specific location.
+> You use this method to download the data of your different Crownstones.
+You can use this to get the crownstone id you need to send commands to it.
 >
 > - Returns
 >   - **cloud_Stone[]**: JSON containing the data for all crownstones available to you.
 [Type definition found here.](../src/declarations/cloudTypes.d.ts)